 Acknowledgements.
-This research has been performed within Project B3 of the Transregional Collaborative Research Center SFB/TRR 165 "Waves to Weather" funded by the German Research Foundation (DFG).
-The authors wish to thank the Deutscher Wetterdienst (DWD) for providing the ICON model code and analyses datasets and Robert Redl and Fabian Jakub (LMU) for technical help.
+The authors wish to thank the Deutscher Wetterdienst (DWD) for providing the ICON model code and analysis datasets and Robert Redl and Fabian Jakub (LMU) for technical help.
 The authors gratefully acknowledge the two anonymous reviewers for their useful comments and suggestions that allowed us to improve the paper.